edose/Photometry-R/README.md

 That out of the way...June 2017.
 I'll make public (here) an early draft of the python code, repo 'photrix'.

 ## My workflow
-Wow, could it be a year since I last updated this README?
-Yes, almost to the day.
-For an overview, you might want to look at the poster PDF in this repository.

-While the first, basic end-to-end workflow was complete Feb 7 2016, and tagged v 0.1, I found in April-May that I needed to rewrite the modeling data prep to accommodate the poor quality of very many comp stars in VPhot sequences (as evaluated both by large regression residuals and by widely ranging mag errors listed in the matching VSP charts).

-Current working version is **V 1.1.4** (May 2017), and it works.
+Current working version is **V 1.2.0** (May 2017), and it works.
 Bug and typo fixes aside, this code is frozen.

-The V 1.1.4 workflow is:
+The current workflow is:

 **Input.R (pre-calibration)_______________________________________________**